chr-1x/4vim/README.md

 There are a ton of missing features.
 Here's the big ones:
 - Movement-chords appending to chord bar
 - Missing movements
- - rfind and rtil
-  - %
-  - Search acting as a movement
+  - % and Search acting as a movement
   - {, }, (, )
   - ^
 - Format chordmode